superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

     Alternatively, you could add it directly in your ``Configuration`` class.

-You would be able to use the factory like:
+You would then be able to use the factory like so:

 .. code-block:: php